raciacd/data_exploration_hcc/README.md

 # Hepatocellular Carcinoma (HCC) Survival Prediction

-This project aims to predict the survival outcome (Dies or Lives) of patients with Hepatocellular Carcinoma (HCC) using various machine learning models.
-The dataset used contains medical and demographic information about the patients.
+This project aims to enhance understanding of data visualization, preprocessing, and the prediction of survival outcomes (Dies or Lives) for patients with Hepatocellular Carcinoma (HCC) using various machine learning models.
+The dataset includes medical and demographic information collected from patients at the Coimbra Hospital and University Center (CHUC) in Portugal, containing real clinical data of individuals diagnosed with HCC.

 ## Table of Contents
 - [Introduction](#introduction)